nengo/nengo/examples/README.rst

   Network defaults and backend-specific parameters using the ``config`` system.
 ``delay_node.ipynb``
   A simple node to delay a connection.
+``exceptions.ipynb``
+  All exceptions Nengo can raise and what they look like.
 ``network_design.ipynb``
   General principles for designing reusable networks.
 ``network_design_advanced.ipynb``